Hamed-Aljamry/SnakeGame2D/README.md

 # SnakeGame2D

-Here I have coded the classic Snake game!
+Here I have coded the classic Snake game! using 'ruby2d'